feathr-ai/feathr/README.md

 ## Documentation

-For more details such as Feathr Concepts, read our [documentation](https://linkedin.github.io/feathr/).
+For more details on Feathr, read our [documentation](https://linkedin.github.io/feathr/).

 ## Running Feathr on Azure with 3 Simple Steps